shadow01148/todo/README.md

 # todo
-do my todo list for me
+do my todo list for me (anything)

 please

+rules:
+I dont buy you stuff
+thats all